 Resolution No. 18-35 adopted approving the plan and authorizing its submittal to the U.S. Department of Housing and Urban Development.
-Chairman or designee authorized to sign and the Clerk to attest applications, certifications, and HUD Grant Agreements, Specific Performance Agreements and Land Use Restriction Agreements, and Amendments; Chairman or designee authorized to sign Request for Release of Funds and Authority to Use Grant Funds; County Administrator or designee authorized to execute Housing Program Security Instruments, Agency Agreements, and Land Use Restriction Agreements; Planning Director or designee authorized to serve as local administrator for the HUD Environmental Review Online System; Planning Department Director or designee authorized to solve and other administrative documents; and Planning Department authorized to hold a Needs Assessment/Performance Review Public Hearing in the first quarter of 2019 on behalf of the Board.
+Chairman or designee authorized to sign and the Clerk to attest applications, certifications, and HUD Grant Agreements, Specific Performance Agreements and Land Use Restriction Agreements, and Amendments; Chairman or designee authorized to sign Request for Release of Funds and Authority to Use Grant Funds; County Administrator or designee authorized to execute Housing Program Security Instruments, Agency Agreements, and Land Use Restriction Agreements; Planning Director or designee authorized to serve as local administrator for the HUD Environmental Review Online System; Planning Department Director or designee authorized to hold a Needs Assessment/Performance Review Public Hearing in the first quarter of 2019 on behalf of the Board.